 We have the side by side Dometic Fridge in our rig, model RM7030.
 The longer we keep this fridge going, the better.
 The poor thing is 22 years old ya know.
 Replacing an RV fridge this size is about $4,000.
 It usually means removing a window and using a forklift to get it out!
 No thank you.
 We will try to keep this one going at all costs.

 Some folks are replacing the back cooling units with aftermarket ones when their fridges die.
 Others are replacing them with regular household fridges, but then you need have a constant source of electricity all of the time to run them.
-That don't work so well when we like boondocking without hookups.
-Or running and inverter and using up battery power on them.
+That doesn't work so well when we like boondocking without hookups.
+Or running an inverter and using up battery power on them.
 That works for short spans but not days on end.
-We will keep our propane one if at all possible.
+We will keep our propane one fully operational, if at all possible.

 Plus I like the look of ours, with matching wood panels on the doors.